Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Introduction

 Traditionally, the interaction between cold clouds and hot winds has been studied using the cloud-crushing setup (\citealt{klein1994, Xu1995ApJ, Schiano1995ApJ, Vietri1997ApJ, Orlando2005A&A, Nakamura2006ApJS, Scannapieco2015ApJ, Zhang2017MNRAS}), where a cold and dense cloud is subjected to a low density hot wind in an initially isobaric condition.
 There have been notable differences across the simulation setups in these works, for example, whether there is an initial shock sweeping through the cloud, the inclusion of thermal conduction and magnetic fields (\citealt{Shin2008ApJ, McCourt2015MNRAS, Kooij2021MNRAS, Pineda2024MNRAS}), or if there are multiple clouds (\citealt{Byung1996ApJ, Poludnenko2002ApJ, Pittard2005MNRAS, Aluzas2012MNRAS}) that have greatly improved our understanding of cloud-wind interactions.

-These early `cloud crushing' studies have revealed a common picture in which cold clouds undergo mixing and destruction due to a combination of various hydrodynamic instabilities, such as Kelvin-Helmholtz, Rayleigh-Taylor, and Richtmyer-Meshkov, which develop as a consequence of the relative motion and subsequent momentum transfer between the cloud and the wind.
-A critical timescale in this context is the cloud-crushing time $t_{\rm cc}$, defined as the timescale over which a shock propagates through the cloud, leading to its compression and potential destruction.
+These early `cloud-crushing' studies have revealed a common picture in which cold clouds undergo mixing and destruction due to a combination of various hydrodynamic instabilities, such as Kelvin-Helmholtz (\citealt{vonHelmholtz1868uber, Thomson01111871, Chandrasekhar1961book}), Rayleigh-Taylor (\citealt{Rayleigh, taylor1950formation, Kull1991PhR, Choudhuri1998book}), and Richtmyer-Meshkov (\citealt{Richtmyer, Meshkov1969, Yang1994PhyFl, Brouillette2002ARFM, Zhou2021PhyD, Napieralski2024JFM}), which develop as a consequence of the relative motion and subsequent momentum transfer between the cloud and the wind.
+A critical timescale in this context is the cloud-crushing time $t_{\rm cc}$, defined as the timescale over which a shock propagates through the cloud (see Eqs.
+2.2 \& 2.4 from \citealt{klein1994}), leading to its compression and potential destruction of the cloud.
 This timescale, which also approximately equals the time for the growth of the unstable modes of the Kelvin-Helmholtz instability, is given by $t_{\rm cc} = \sqrt{\chi} R_{\rm cl}/ v_{\rm wind}$, where $\chi$ is the factor by which the cloud is over-dense compared to the wind, $R_{\rm cl}$ is the cloud size, and $v_{\rm wind}$ is the wind velocity.